leaninnovationlabs/dmcp/README.md

 POST     /execute/{query_id}            Execute Named Query POST     /execute/raw                   Execute Raw Query

 TOOD
 ----
+- Add some basic bearer token validation
+- Do more testing for various datasources and complex queries and parameters (generate test cases)
 - Tool with param not working from inspector
+- Not detecting the new tools from the inspector, see how to list out the get tools
 - No proper error handling when the response does not have valid results or errors out
-- Add some basic bearer token validation
-- Do more testing for various datasources and complex queries and parameters (generate test cases)